phpearth/docs/introduction/php7.md

 PHP 7 has two new functions `random_bytes()` and `random_int()` for generating cryptographically secure integers and strings in a cross platform way.

 Before PHP 7 you had to use the generator on the platform.
-For example CryptGenRandom on Windows and /dev/urandom on Linux.
-If you're building for example modules that must work on all platforms, this might be an issue.
+For example, CryptGenRandom on Windows and /dev/urandom on Linux.
+If you're building modules that must work on all platforms, this might be an issue.
 In PHP 7 you can simply use the built-in generator.

 ### Null coalescing operator